dvagent/wgen/README.md

 from hw communication etc.
 The rtl engine is some like a "cycle cmd processor", and can enhace it with more cmd , such as jump etc.
 The limitation is that it more support fixed pattern, can't random like eda interface/master.
 But its synthesibility is most powerful.
 In certain scenarios, shorten the tests porting effort, by sharing the same drivers.
+Another limitation is that each wgen wrap support "wait" only serially, one time, one "wait".
+But we can also control serveral wgen engine in one py script, to comine out a complex engine.
+Eg, one for write channel, one for read channel.
+Hope it is useful, enjoy it. :)